joway/piper/README.md

 A simple api gateway for simple use case .

+## Feature

-### Feature
+### Metric

-- depends on a simple database
-- manage ssl certificate
-- manage api route
+- log file
-- iam support
+- [influxdb]

+### Let's Encrypt automation

+When you enable `lse_ssl` option , Piper will auto create and update your domain's ssl certificate from [Let's Encrypt](https://letsencrypt.org) .

+### Built-In IAM

+You can create user and manage their policy .
+Piper will pass user info in HTTP Headers to backend service .